-Your employer is not allowed to retaliate or take any "discriminatory action" against you because you refused dangerous work or were following your duties under the law.
-We call this the right to be free from reprisal and it is the "fourth R."
+Your employer is not allowed to retaliate or take any "disciplinary action" against you because you refused dangerous work or were following your duties under the law.

+We call this the right to be free from reprisal and it's a bonus "R" added on to your other "three Rs" (rights to know, participate and refuse).

-Discriminatory action means any action or threat the employer makes that negatively affects your terms or conditions of employment.
-It includes withholding promotion, termination, layoff, suspension, demotion, transfer, eliminating your job, changing your job location, reducing pay, changing your work hours, reprimanding you, and coercion.
+Disciplinary action means any action or threat that negatively affects your terms or conditions of employment.
+It includes things like withholding promotion, termination, layoff, suspension, demotion, transfer, eliminating your job, changing your job location, reducing pay, changing your work hours, reprimanding you, and coercion.

-If you believe the employer is discriminating or retaliating because you refused dangerous work or were following the law, you can file a complaint.
+If you believe the employer is retaliating because you refused dangerous work or were following OHS rules, you can file a complaint.

 The government can force your employer to make the situation right again.

-[OHS Act section 35]
+[OHS Act Part 3, sections 18 and 19]